-Before you officially close on your home, start practicing budgeting for those items.
-Create an expense for each one in YNAB, and start budgeting money toward them each month.
+Before you officially close on your home, start practicing with assigning funds for those items in your budget.
+Create an expense for each one in YNAB, and start assigning money toward them each month.
 This will give you an idea of just how big of an adjustment your new expenses will be.

 20. Have A Home Inspection

 A home inspection is another out-of-pocket cost you’ll have to take on as the homebuyer.
 But trust me—it’s well worth it.

 The inspection is when a professional will come to the home and look the whole thing over.
 The inspector will check everything from the house’s foundation to the electrical system.
 At the end of it all, the inspector will put together a thorough list of everything that needs immediate attention, or anything that may need fixing in the next few years.

 The buyer typically attends the inspection, and it can actually be a great learning experience!
 When I bought my first house, I knew next to nothing about home maintenance.
 The inspector took the extra time to talk me through some of the basics, and even made a list of maintenance tasks I’d need to do on a monthly, quarterly, and annual basis.

 21. Budget For Closing Costs

 The downpayment isn’t the only expense you’ll need to budget for when it comes to buying a house.
 The buyer also typically has to pay closing costs—these are all of the fees that come with taking out and closing on the mortgage.
 Typically closing costs amount to 2%-5% of the purchase price.
 So if you’re buying a house for $200,000, you can expect to pay between $4,000 and $10,000 in closing costs.